ABOUT THE WEST MARIN SCHOLARSHIP PROGRAM

 When we review applications for scholarships, we take many factors into consideration, including understanding each applicant’s unique circumstances.
 Applicants who we’ve decided to offer a scholarship to are notified in time for them to take the scholarship into consideration when they decide which college they will attend.

 We do not put restrictions on how a scholar uses the scholarship.
 It can be for tuition or other expenses related to college.
 We do require that they maintain a certain minimum GPA and take at least 12 units each grading period in order to receive their full scholarship.
-At the start of their college experience, each scholar is introduced to their Liaison – a WMSP board member who will be their ongoing point person who will monitor their academic progress and be available to talk, help solve problems, advocate, and assist with finding resources.
-The Liaisons aren’t just for helping with challenges – they also celebrate and share with us all when the scholars are doing well and feeling good about their achievements.
+At the start of their college experience, each scholar is introduced to their Mentor – a WMSP board member who will be their ongoing point person who will monitor their academic progress and be available to talk, help solve problems, advocate, and assist with finding resources.
+The Mentors aren’t just for helping with challenges – they also celebrate and share with us all when the scholars are doing well and feeling good about their achievements.
 Our scholars have told us that this attention makes a huge difference, and they appreciate being able to turn to us.

 We know that going to college is a huge adjustment for many of our scholars.
 New scholars are watched carefully.
 If a scholar stumbles, depending on the circumstances, and doesn’t meet our academic requirements, we’ll seek to understand what happened and we try to help.
 The scholars know we care about them and can recommend resources and ways to push through difficulties.
 Some of them have no one else to turn to.